blaze/datashape/docs/source/grammar.rst

 * Types and Typevars are distinguished by the capitalization of the leading character.
 Lowercase for types, and uppercase for typevars.
 * Type constructors operate using square brackets.
+* Type constructors accept positional and keyword arguments, and their arguments may be:
+  * datashape, string, integer, list of datashape, list of string, list of integer
 * In multi-line datashape strings or files, comments start from
   # characters to the end of the line.